rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **What settings do I need for the test (rook) file?**

-The test file that came on the included USB stick has been pre-sliced and settings configured for Elegoo generic resin.
-All you need to do is select the file and print.
-If you have a different resin, you may need to change the exposure settings.
+The test file that came on the included USB stick has been pre-sliced and settings configured for generic resin.
+Please see the [Printing](#PRINTING) portion of the guide for directions on how to obtain the best results with this file.

 **I bought x resin; what are the best settings for it?**